Manitary/WotLK-LogParser/README.md

 Parse and view combat logs of World of Warcraft WotLK

+### 0.2.1
+New:
+* Added healing meter.
+Absorbs are not included until auras are implemented (WotLK does not have proper absorb tracking, only amount of spell/swing damage absorbed with no additional info)
+Bugfix:
+* Affiliation of the target list should change according to the chosen meter (A<->A for healing, A<->B for damage)

 ### 0.1.3
 Bugfix:
 * Fixed parsing of fully absorbed hits